fibbojs/fibbo/docs/guide/2d/polygons.md

 Fibbo provides a simple way to create polygons in 2D.

-For now, only 2 types of polygons are supported: squares and circles.
+For now, only 2 types of polygons are supported: rectangles and circles.

-## Squares
+## Rectangles

-To create a square, you can use the `FRectangle` class.
+To create a rectangle, you can use the `FRectangle` class.
 Here is an example:

 ```typescript
 import { FRectangle } from '@fibbojs/2d'